‘Do Not Drive’: Chrysler, Dodge owners urged to repair vehicles following another airbag-related fatality - NewsBreak

 As for the latest confirmed fatality, Stellantis said the vehicle owner actually inquired about a fix for the airbag issue in 2018 but declined to schedule the necessary repairs.

 “We understand the holiday season is a busy time,” McCarthy said.
-“But nothing is more precious than family and friends who may also be exposed to danger by further delaying service which, again, is free.”Electric cars Vs. gas cars: Which is the smarter buy?
+“But nothing is more precious than family and friends who may also be exposed to danger by further delaying service which, again, is free.”Children’s stainless steel bottles and cups recalled over lead hazard

 Overall, at least 24 deaths have been linked to the defective Takata airbags over the past two decades.
 Tens of millions of cars from various automakers have been recalled upon discovery of the issue in the mid-2010s, effectively making it the largest automobile recall in U.S. history.